USEPA/kibana_report_downloader/README.md

 # Kibana Report Downloader
-A simple python script that allows the downloading of Kibana reports based on a configurable timeframe and output file size.
+A simple python script that downloads all of the logs for each Kibana report based on a configurable timeframe and output file size.
+In contrast, the online Kibana report's "Generate CSV" feature will only download the records opened in the current table view.
+Log retention in cloud.gov is [180 days](https://cloud.gov/docs/deployment/logs/#web-based-logs-with-historic-log-data).

 ## Obtaining Kibana report definitions